-Losing weight with fibroids can be a challenging endeavor, but it is certainly possible with a combination of appropriate strategies and lifestyle changes.
+If you are concerned about losing weight because you have fibroids, you know it can be challenging.
+Still, it is certainly possible with a combination of appropriate strategies and lifestyle changes.

 Sizes of uterine fibroids